fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_firewall_accessproxy.html.markdown

 * `address` - Address or address group of the real server.
 * `domain` - Wildcard domain name of the real server.
+* `external_auth` - Enable/disable use of external browser as user-agent for SAML user authentication.
+Valid values: `disable`, `enable`.

 * `health_check` - Enable to check the responsiveness of the real server before forwarding traffic.
 Valid values: `disable`, `enable`.

 * `health_check_proto` - Protocol of the health check monitor to use when polling to determine server's connectivity status.
 Valid values: `ping`, `http`, `tcp-connect`.